jboss-developer/jboss-jdg-quickstarts/hadoop/README.md

 Start Apache Flink
 --------------------

-1. Download and unpack v1.0 of [Apache Flink](https://flink.apache.org/downloads.html#binaries).
+1. Download and unpack v1.7 of [Apache Flink with Hadoop](https://www-eu.apache.org/dist/flink/flink-1.7.1/flink-1.7.1-bin-hadoop28-scala_2.11.tgz).
 On Windows, you can use 7-zip to extract the .tgz file.
 The extract location will be referred as `FLINK_HOME`.

 2. Start Apache Flink
     * Open a command line and navigate to `FLINK_HOME`
     * The following shows the command line to start the server:

-            For Linux:   bin/start-local.sh
+            For Linux:   bin/start-cluster.sh

-            For Windows: bin\start-local.bat
+            For Windows: bin\start-cluster.bat

 The Flink dashboard will be visible at <http://localhost:8081>